muban-bot/pokemon-api/readme.md

 # felix angell - truelayer coding challenge
 Hi, this is my takehome test for TrueLayer.
 I attempted to try this in Rust to see how it would go!
+I'm still new to Rust so apologies if you see any non-idiomatic Rust stuff.
+Regardless of the outcome I'd love to hear any feedback/code reviews on my approach :)

 This is dockerized so you can spin it up locally as so:

 ```shell